wlee88/cheesus/README.md

 # 😮 Troubleshooting

 ## It's not detecting @cheesus/contract import changes

-- Ensure the changes are built with `yarn build:contracts`. (sorry again this is a temporary solution)
+Ensure the changes are built with `yarn build:contracts`.

 ## Unable to connect to the database.
+- The error might look like this:
 ```bash
 [Nest] 8824  - 04/20/2024, 2:19:57 PM   ERROR [TypeOrmModule] Unable to connect to the database.
 Retrying (1)...
 AggregateError